San Isidro Club: Consolidation

 During the 2000s SIC has won 6 titles in 19 years.
-It last achievement was the 2019 URBA Top 12 championship, defeating Belgrano Athletic Club 22–19 in the added time and obtaining the 26th. title for the club.
+It last achievement was the 2019 URBA Top 12 championship, defeating Belgrano Athletic Club 22–19 in extra time, achieving the 26th. league title for the club.

+Besides, San Isidro Club is also the most winning team of "Campeonato Sudamericano", a club competition in South America held from 1985 to 2000.
+The club won the first editionm then repeating in 1988 and 1988 for a total of three continental championships won.

 Rivalry

 SIC main rival is the Club Atlético San Isidro (CASI) since both clubs were separated.
 This rivalry is so strong that has been nicknamed as "The Superclásico of Argentine rugby".
 The first match played between SIC and CASI was on 9 May 1937, being SIC the winner by 3–0.
 Up to April 2019, CASI and SIC have played 130 matches, with 68 won by CASI and 52 by SIC.

 The largest victory achieved by SIC over CASI was in 2004, when the Zanjero won 55–18.
 The worst defeat at the hands of CASI, and the highest historical difference in a match between the two teams, was a 51–7 on 25 August 2013.